 Designing such catchy pathway to ensure gender equality is not straightforward.
 Gender issues are perceived differently among female and male students.
 To change the preconceived stereotypes of gender role, gender issues must be included in textbooks.
 Unique ideas need to be evolved to penetrate typical notion of gender role built over time in patriarchy.
 Gender issues should be addressed individually among female and male students as the perception of gender roles differs from male to female.
 Generic description of gender equality in textbook isn’t sufficient if it doesn’t stimulate the preset psychology to deliver the anticipated changes.
 Contemporary curricula need be restructured with evolving gender issues and notions of sex role and equality in workplace to bring the positive emotional shift.

 Once the change is made, the group of thoughts can be implemented through practical actions.
 A positive psychological shift in sex equality could be carried forward though protracted course of actions in the society.
 If needed, school-going students can be taught in different ways compared to female students as sex role is affected by patriarchal ideology.
 On the other hand, school-going female students must be introduced with sex education and innovative ideas to increase their voice in patriarchy.
-A comprehensive and inclusive approach is compulsory to teach and preach both gender about gender role, issues, equality and equity.
+A comprehensive and inclusive approach is compulsory to teach and preach both gender about gender role, issues, Hillsboro Beach Wildlife Removal, equality and equity.

 If such gender neutral mentally evolves and sustains through generations, the opportunity for bringing positive changes with gender neutral role will be higher.
 This ideological change reminds us about Dr. Amartya Sen’s Capability Approach that focus on ideological shift by taking free decision to control quality of life.
 The emotional development of gender equality brings similar impact to make independent decision on sex role.
 The capability of earning gender neutral decision includes ideological changes and practices through combined actions.